 Our dairy farmers are struggling to survive but the monopolistic Fiji Dairy Limited, a subsidiary of Southern Cross Foods Limited continues to be a healthy profitable entity.
-Thanks to the 32 percent duty concession or zero duty it enjoys for milk it enjoys for milk and butter imports.
+Thanks to the 32 percent duty concession or zero duty it enjoys for milk and butter imports.